Live Together

-"Live Together" is a song recorded by British singer, songwriter and actress Lisa Stansfield for her debut album, Affection (1989).
+"Live Together" is a song by British singer-songwriter and actress Lisa Stansfield for her debut album, Affection (1989).
 It was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.
-It was released as the third European single on 29 January 1990, and included previously unreleased song "Sing It" and remixes of "Live Together" created by Massive Attack and Steve Anderson.
+It was released as the third European single on 29 January 1990 by Arista Records, and included previously unreleased song "Sing It" and remixes of "Live Together" created by Massive Attack and Steve Anderson.
 It became a hit in Europe, reaching top ten in the Netherlands, Belgium, the UK and Italy, and top forty in other European countries.
+The accompanying music video was directed by Philip Richardson, depicting Stansfield performing at a train station.

-In 2003, it was included on Biography: The Greatest Hits.
+In 2003, the song was included on Biography: The Greatest Hits.
 In 2014, the remixes of "Live Together" and "Sing It" were included on the deluxe 2CD + DVD re-release of Affection and on People Hold On ...
 The Remix Anthology (also on The Collection 1989–2003).